 Engineering Online students should review the degree requirements of the program to which they are admitted before they enroll in courses.

-All students are required to be continuously enrolled in at least one course unit during the fall and spring semesters, except under the following circumstances:
+All students are required to be continuously enrolled in at least one course during the fall and spring semesters, except under the following circumstances:

 Students who do not register by the course selection deadline, and do not request a LOA, will be withdrawn from Engineering and the University for zero enrollment after the course selection deadline for that term.
 Please note that the summer term is optional.

-Graduate students are required to maintain a minimum GPA throughout the graduate program and make satisfactory progress toward their declared program to remain in good academic standing.Master’s students are required to maintain a minimum (cumulative) GPA of 2.7 throughout the program, and must be completing the appropriate courses in accordance with their degree program.
-Students must complete the academic requirements of the degree program within seven (7) years of matriculation.
+Graduate students are required to maintain a minimum GPA throughout the graduate program and make satisfactory progress toward their declared program to remain in good academic standing.
+Master’s students are required to maintain a minimum (cumulative) GPA of 2.7 throughout the program, and must be completing the appropriate courses in accordance with their degree program.

 Graduate students not making satisfactory academic progress will receive an academic progress warning or be placed on academic probation.
 Those placed on probation will be contacted by an academic advisor and jointly create an academic plan to improve their GPA.
-In the absence of improvement in the subsequent semesters, students on warning or probation may be dropped from their program and the University of Pennsylvania.
+In the absence of improvement in the subsequent semesters, students on warning or probation may be administratively withdrawn from their program and the University of Pennsylvania.

 The GPA scale for Penn Engineering is as follows: | |||||||||||